-This policy is for all staff, parents, trustees, governors, volunteers, supply staff and contractors and the wider school communities.
-It forms part of the child protection and safeguarding arrangements for our trust and schools and is one of a suite of policies and procedures which encompass the safeguarding responsibilities of the school.
-In particular, this policy should be read in conjunction with Part Five of KCSiE and the following School and Trust Policies:
+This policy is for all staff, parents, governors, volunteers, supply staff and contractors and the wider school community.
+It forms part of the child protection and safeguarding arrangements for our school and is one of a suite of policies and procedures which encompass the safeguarding responsibilities of the school.
+In particular, this policy should be read in conjunction with the school's Code of Conduct/Staff Behaviour Policy (including Acceptable Use of ICT), Safer Recruitment Policy, Online Safety Policy, Behaviour and Anti-Bullying Policy, school's guidance on low-level concerns2, Child-on-Child Abuse Policy and procedures, and Part Five of KCSiE, copies of which will be provided to all staff on induction.